Gary Smith (Ciena CEO): Ciena

 Smith joined Ciena in 1997 and has been president and CEO since May 2001.
-Prior to serving as CEO, Smith was chief operating officer; and prior to that, senior vice president of worldwide sales.
+Prior to being CEO, Smith was chief operating officer; and prior to that, senior vice president of worldwide sales.
 Smith joined Ciena in November 1997 as vice president of international sales.
 He has been on Ciena's board of directors since October 2000.

 During his tenure as CEO, Smith has led the acquisition of seven companies.
 Most recent is the acquisition of the Optical Networking and Carrier Ethernet assets of bankrupt Nortel's Metro Ethernet Networks (MEN) for $774 million.
 This acquisition, which closed on March 19, 2010, doubled Ciena's size from around 2,100 to 4,000 employees and significantly increased total revenues.
 In November 2011, Smith was interviewed by Light Reading about Ciena's acquisition history.

 Since the first full year of Smith's tenure as CEO, Ciena's revenues have gone from $361 million in fiscal year ended 2002 to $2.1 billion in fiscal 2013.

 Additional affiliations and memberships

 In January 2011, the White House named Smith to its National Security Telecommunications Advisory Committee (NSTAC).
 NSTAC's mission is to provide the president collaborative advice and expertise regarding telecommunications national security and emergency preparedness issues.

 Smith is also a commissioner of the Global Information Infrastructure Commission, a confederation of communications technology business executives engaged in telecommunications policy.
 In addition, he is a Broadband Ambassador to the Internet Innovation Alliance, a coalition of business and nonprofit leaders devoted to making broadband universally accessible.

 Smith is a member of the Wall Street Journal CEO Council.

-Smith serves on the Wake Forest University Advisory Council for Innovation, Creativity and Entrepreneurship.
+Smith is on the Wake Forest University Advisory Council for Innovation, Creativity and Entrepreneurship.

-In addition to Ciena's board of directors, Smith also serves on several other corporate boards.
+Smith also is on several other corporate boards.
 On December 7, 2011, Avaya, a global provider of business communications and collaboration systems and services, appointed Smith to its board of directors.
-Smith also serves as a director of CommVault Systems, a provider of data and information management software applications and related services with a market capitalization of $2 billion.
-Smith has served as a director of CommVault since May 2004 and as lead director since May 2006.
+Smith is a director of CommVault Systems, a provider of data and information management software applications and related services with a market capitalization of $2 billion.
+Smith has been a director of CommVault since May 2004 and lead director since May 2006.